ethereum-optimism/superchain-ops/tasks/sep/base-001-MCP-L1/VALIDATION.md

   **Meaning:** Implementation address is set to the new `L1StandardBridge`.
 The address can be found in the [Superchain Registry](https://github.com/ethereum-optimism/superchain-registry/blob/5ad42cbb49472a0bf164ade976426f7526ee6dfe/superchain/implementations/networks/sepolia.yaml#L6).

-The only other state change is a nonce increment of `0x4672425c27a942bb27e7b9709c1b21ab89a3ca13`, which is the account sending the transaction and is the only signer on the safe.
+The only other state change is a nonce increment of the account being used to simulate the transaction.